 Vacuuming Kills Fleas

 As fleas are removed from carpets, they’re violently slammed around the vacuum’s internal surfaces by fans, beater-bars, brushes, and strong air currents.
 Death occurs by the time they reach the collection chamber.
-Pupae aren’t even recognizable when the vacuum’s bag is cut apart.
+Pupae aren’t even recognizable when the vacuum’s bag was cut apart.
 The study’s author stated, “No matter what vacuum a flea gets sucked into, it’s probably a one-way trip.”

 Sanitizing is Unnecessary